Two Kooks » ALL RECIPES » Dessert Recipes » Chocolate Toffee With Hazelnuts

-Chocolate Toffee – buttery, nutty, chocolate-y, crunchy and scrumptious.
-Like Skor bars, but way better.
-And much easier to make than you think.
+Chocolate covered toffee with hazelnuts – buttery, nutty, chocolatey, crunchy – is simply mouthwatering!
+Homemade toffee is similar to Skor bars, but way better.
+And it’s easier to make than you think.

 I have been obsessed with making chocolate toffee for years because I love it – plain and simple.
 It kills me to pay so much money for a few little pieces wrapped in pretty cellophane or cardboard.